riesentoaster/valentinhuber.me/about.md

 ![](./assets/valentin.jpeg){:style="height:max(20vw, 40vh);"}

 Hi!
 I'm Valentin Huber.
-I like computers, guitars, bikes, music and podcasts.
+I like computers, guitars, bikes, music, and podcasts.
 You'll find me writing about these and any other topic I might take an interest in.

 ## Short CV